fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 * :code:`tests/unit/processor/<processor name>` with a file :code:`test_<processor name>.py` and a
   file :code:`test_<processor name>_rule.py`

-after registering your processor in :code:`logprep/registry.py` you can start implementing tests and :code:`_apply_rules` method as explained in the following sections.
+After registering your processor in :code:`logprep/registry.py` you can start implementing tests and :code:`_apply_rules` method as explained in the following sections.

 Processor